Syllabus

 This course focuses on reasoning with probabilistic uncertainty.
 This involves developing careful skills in logical reasoning and applying those skills to a wide range of problems in probabilistic and statistical inference from signal processing to machine learning.
 The course depends primarily on lecture material and handouts.
 Attendance is mandatory.
 There are weekly exams and no make-ups.
 Unexcused absences or early departures result in an automatic exam score of zero.

-Enrollment is in-person ONLY.
+Enrollment is in-person and DEN ONLY.
 Attendance is mandatory to all lectures.
 Taping or recording lectures or discussions is strictly forbidden without the instructor’s explicit written permission.

 Course materials